rust-lang/book/src/ch17-04-streams.md

 </Listing>

-Now that we have seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how `Future`, `Stream`, and the other key traits which Rust uses to make async work.
+Now that we’ve seen a bunch of async in practice, let’s take a step back and dig into a few of the details of how `Future`, `Stream`, and the other key traits which Rust uses to make async work.